SondaSengupta/sondasengupta.github.io/_posts/2014-10-19-a-very-merry-unconference-to-all.markdown

 ---
 layout: post
-title:  A Very Merry Unconference at Barcamp 2014
+title:  A Very Merry Barcamp 2014
 img: "/images/barcamp.png"
+excerpt: "What, you don't know what an unconference is?
+It is an unbirthday for technology.
+It is an attendee-driven event made by users for users."
 date:   2014-10-19
 ---